ed-ke/DW2018/README.md

 Solutions for DW-CHEM is included in the Jupyter Notebook labelled with the week it is due.
 Check the bottom of the Week 5 Notebook for a combined DW-CHEM solution that includes Week 2 submissions.

 Exam solutions from and before 2015 is omitted due to large differences in syllabus and the exam standard of using Python 2 synthax then.
+Weeks 1 & 2 PSETS are quite elementary and thus skipped.

 Tags: SUTD, GitHub, Python, Digital World, 10.009, DW - Physical Chemistry - 2D Assignment, Computing Schrödinger’s Equations, Vocareum, Term 3